Visit the Russian Studies Faculty

 As Post-Soviet Russia continues to develop economically and politically, the number and variety of career paths available to college graduates with a knowledge of Russian language and culture are constantly expanding.
 While the U.S. government remains the largest employer of Russian majors, high-tech computer, energy, and communications companies, law firms, consulting agencies and accounting groups are all in need of Russian-speakers to staff new offices in Russia.
 In addition, an increasing number of NGOs, including charitable, religious, academic, and political organizations, have begun to operate or expanded their operations in Russia.

 We offer four full years of language training as well as a variety of courses in Russian literature, cinema and culture that are taught in English.
-Many of our literature and culture courses in translation fulfill General Education requirements and can be used as part of a concentration in Film and Media Studies.
+Many of our literature and culture courses in translation fulfill College (COLL) Curriculum requirements and can be used as part of a concentration in Film and Media Studies.
 At the present, students may choose between an interdisciplinary major and a minor in Russian Studies through the Global Studies and a minor in Russian Language and Literature.
 Study abroad is an important component of the Russian program.
-In addition to our own faculty-directed six-week intensive summer program at St. Petersburg University, students are encouraged to spend a semester or full academic year studying at Russian universities.
+In addition to our own faculty-directed six-week intensive summer program in St. Petersburg, students are encouraged to spend a semester or full academic year studying at Russian universities.